blokboy/CEL-DB/README.md

 The second part, web3.js, allows developers to query the blockchain and obtain all past events of a certain event at a particular block number ranges with specific filters.
 By querying our smart contract for the latest instance of our Table event with specific row and column(optional) values we can obtain the data in our "Table".
 Now, instead of event logs being data that passes through our Dapp when our node picks them up, logs can be things we query to search for the latest value in a table.
 Only obtaining the latest instance of an event is essential in order to know the current values of our table since the blockchain never erases or forgets data.
 This is a trivial function to implement using web3.

-To prevent our app from starting at block 0 every time we query the blockchain, we use a strtingBlock variable that holds the block at which the latest event instance returned was published at minus 1.
+To prevent our app from starting at block 0 every time we query the blockchain, we use a startingBlock variable that holds the block at which the latest event instance returned was published at minus 1.
 So if our latest event was caught at block #9001, our new starting block when querying the blockchain for another responses would be block #9000.
-If we didn't do this, our serach would take a long time eventually as our DB becomes more and more populated and more changes are made.
+If we didn't do this, our search would take a long time eventually as our DB becomes more and more populated and more changes are made.

 ## Findings